o-ran-sc/ric-app-ts/docs/user-guide.rst

     }

 TS xApp also requires to fetch additional RAN information from the E2 Manager to communicate with RC xApp.
 By default, TS xApp requests information to the default endpoint of E2 Manager in the Kubernetes cluster.
+Currently, this is done once on startup.
-Still, the default E2 Manager endpoint from TS can be changed using the env variable "SERVICE_E2MGR_HTTP_BASE_URL".
+Finally, the default E2 Manager endpoint from TS can be changed using the env variable "SERVICE_E2MGR_HTTP_BASE_URL".